edwardhan925192/Metabolism_stability/AUTOML/README.md

 This id path is expected to be a csv files that contains id of the test.

 * Target
-There are 4 targets in total HLM, MLM, Diff, Mean
+There are 4 targets in total HLM, MLM, Diff(HLM - MLM), Mean

 * Save mode
 If main is passed, prediction is saved in csv form with id.
 If sub is passed prediction is saved in joblib format.